mattermost/docs/source/process/sg_general-guidelines.rst

 To promote consistency and clarity, follow the word usage and spelling guidelines in the following list.

-login, log in
+login, log in, log into
-  Use *login* as a noun or adjective, and *log in* as a verb.
-For example: *Use the login credentials that you received to log in to Mattermost.*
+  Use *login* as a noun or adjective, and *log in* and *log into* as verbs.
+For example: *Log into the Mattermost server using your System Admin login credentials.*

 setup, set up
   Use *setup* as a noun or adjective, and *set up* as a verb.
 For example: *Set up your operating system as described in the Ubuntu documentation.*

-sign-in, sign in
+sign-in, sign in, and sign into
-  Use *sign-in* as a noun or adjective, and *sign in* as a verb.
+  Use *sign-in* as a noun or adjective, and *sign in* and *sign into* as verbs.
+For example: *Sign into your Mattermost account using the sign-in credentials that were sent to you.*

 single sign-on
   Single sign-on is abbreviated as SSO.
 When using the long form in a heading with title case, it's *Single Sign-on*.